AromaKitsune/Windows-XAML-Styles/README.md

 * Media Controls:
   * Large album art image
   * Translucent background
-* Removed the UI elements for Fun Facts, Tips, and "Like the image that you see?", those can be turned off via System Settings → Personalisation → Lock screen, but it affects only the non-Spotlight pics.
+* Removed the UI elements for Fun Facts, Tips, and "Like the image that you see?"
+  * ℹ️ Those can be turned off via System Settings → Personalisation → Lock screen, but it affects only the non-Spotlight pics.
     These custom styles can force remove them from Spotlight pics too.

 ## System Settings